Best Things to Do in Cork

 Take a Tour of the Franciscan Well Brewery

-You can take a tour of this cool craft beer brewery located in 14 N Mall, Sunday’s Well Cork.
-The brewery has a range of larger, and some award-winning beers.
-The Brewery was opened in 12998 on the site of the old Friary.
+You can take a tour of this cool craft beer brewery located in 14b North Mall, Sunday’s Well Cork.
+The brewery has a range of lagers and some award-winning beers.
+The Brewery was opened in 1998 on the site of the old Friary.

-The Franciscan monks we known are kinda hippies that brewed there own special brew, and that what the current brewery do!
-There’s a really nice bar in this Brewery, The Franciscan Well Bar is one to check out they serve cocktails and pizza as well as the nice Franciscan brews!
+The Franciscan monks were known are kinda hippies that brewed there own special brew, and that what the current brewery do!
+This is a really nice bar to enjoy, The Franciscan Well Bar is one to check out they serve cocktails and pizza as well as the nice Franciscan brews!

 The Brewery makes Chieftain IPA and a Rebel Red and a really good Standon Stout, you have given it a try!